 2. Buy a Stroller

 If you have a car, you can buy a stroller from a big box store (Walmart, Target) for $20-50.
-Single umbrella Strollers are also available for purchase at many gift shops in the parks and Downtown Disney.
+Single umbrella Strollers are also available for purchase at many gift shops in the parks and Disney Springs.

 This is the cheapest option for parents who don’t want to travel with a stroller or strollers from home.

 Be forewarned though, most of these strollers don’t have a lot of storage space if any under the seat, may not offer enough sun protection (the ones we saw in the gift shops had a very small shade cover) and will not work for older kids.

 The disadvantage to buying a stroller is deciding whether to bring it home with you.
 Again, luggage limits or available trunk space may affect your decision.

 3. Rent a Disney Stroller

 Strollers are available for rent at each of the theme parks and Disney Springs.